dastanmazhitov/CourseWithDRF/courseapp/README.md

 # NeobisCourseAPI
-Launch the virtual environment> $ source (the name of your virtual environment) / bin / activate.
+Launch the virtual environment> $ source (the name of your venv) / bin / activate.
-[b]Install all programs in the requirements.txt file. [/b] You can install these programs using this: pip install -r needs.txt
+Install all programs in the requirements.txt file.
+You can install these programs using this: pip install -r needs.txt
 Then you need to run the project: